Explanations of the words and phrases used by Medicare are in the Medicare Glossary.

 Gift Tax — A tax on gifts to non-charitable beneficiaries.
 For gifts that exceed the annual gift tax exclusion, the donor is required to file a gift tax return and pay all applicable taxes.
 The person who receives the gift does not have to pay any gift tax.

 Gift Tax Exclusion — The maximum amount one person is allowed to give to another person without incurring Federal gift tax.
-The annual exclusion for gifts made in 2018 will be $15,000 per year per recipient ($14,000 in 2017).
+The annual exclusion for gifts made in 2019 will be $15,000 per year per recipient (same as 2018).
 There is no limit on the number of these gifts you can make to different people in a year.
-A husband and wife can give a total of $30,000 ($15,000 each) in 2018 to the same person (it is $28,000 and $14,000 respectively in 2017).
+A husband and wife can give a total of $30,000 ($15,000 each) in 2019 to the same person (same as 2018).
 To qualify for the exclusion, a gift must be of a “present interest,” meaning that the recipient can make use of the gift immediately, and the donor must not have any control over the asset after it is given.
 There are no exclusion limits on gifts given to a spouse unless the spouse is not a U.S. citizen.
 Generally, if a gift qualifies for the exclusion, the donor does not have to file a gift tax return.
 The person who receives the gift does not have to pay any gift tax.

 Grace Period — This is the period of time (usually 30 days) during which you can still pay your premium after its due date.
 Your policy will remain in force during the grace period.
 But if you have a claim, the premium remaining due will be deducted from any payment of benefits.
 If you don’t pay the premium by the end of the grace period, your policy will lapse.